software-architects/time-cockpit-website/content/en/blog/2014/06/30/Time-Tracking-Fitness-Test.md

 permalink: /2014/06/30/Time-Tracking-Fitness-Test
 ---

 <p xmlns="http://www.w3.org/1999/xhtml">Did you ever ask yourself how you are doing in terms of time tracking compared to other people?
 This test unveils your time tracking fitness level.
 Try it.
-It's fun and you might get ideas how you could enhance your existing time tracking practice.<br /></p><!-- This is the div where our layout will be rendered to --><div id="app" xmlns="http://www.w3.org/1999/xhtml"></div><script id="errorView" type="text/x-kendo-template" xmlns="http://www.w3.org/1999/xhtml">
+It's fun and you might get ideas how you could enhance your existing time tracking practice.<br /></p><div id="app" xmlns="http://www.w3.org/1999/xhtml"></div><script id="errorView" type="text/x-kendo-template" xmlns="http://www.w3.org/1999/xhtml">
   <h2>Uuups ...</h2>
   <p>
    An error has occured.
 We are very sorry.